Aerial Photography of Minnesota - USGS Sources

 NHAP photography was acquired at 40,000 feet above mean terrain and flight lines were centered on the 1:24,000-scale USGS map series.
 Two different camera systems were used: a 6-inch focal length lens was used to acquire black-and-white film at an approximate scale of 1:80,000 and an 8.25-inch lens was used to acquire color-infrared film at an approximate scale of 1:58,000.
 A dual port camera system was used to acquire simultaneous coverage.

 Topographic map production: From the late 1940s through the mid-1980s, the USGS contracted for aerial photography to produce 1:24,000-scale topographic maps.
 If you have a particular area of interest in the state, look at the date of publication in the lower right corner of the published map.
-It is very likely that USGS has photographs of that area 2 to 5 years earlier.
+It is likely that USGS has photographs of that area 2 to 5 years earlier.
 Photography was almost always black-and-white, at scales around 1:24,000 and taken during leaf-off season.

-Single frame records: this large and diverse group of aerial photos is from the USGS EROS Center's historical film archives.
+Single frame records: This large and diverse group of aerial photos is from the USGS EROS Center's historical film archives.
 The photos date from 1940 to present, and they were originally acquired by a wide variety of sources.

 Mississippi River: The Biological Resources Division, Upper Midwest Environmental Sciences Center, La Crosse, Wisconsin, has posted scans of air photos for selected areas along the Mississippi River from the Twin Cities to Iowa.
 The photos were generally taken since the early 1990s, in various scales, some in natural color and some in color infrared, some rectified and some not.
 All data sets have metadata which should be read for details.